Sun Outages February 25 - March 8, 2016

-An astronomical phenomenon called sun outage disrupts cable TV service twice a year around the spring and summer equinoxes.
+An astronomical phenomenon called sun outage disrupts cable TV service twice a year around the spring and fall equinoxes.
 At these times, the sun’s low path in the sky takes it directly behind a communication satellite that transmits signals to a station on earth.
 The sun’s rays interfere with the signals between the communication satellite and the earth station.
 A sun outage occurs because the earth station cannot distinguish between the energy from the sun and its intended communication signal.

 The duration of the outage is inversely related to the size and frequency of the satellite receive dish.
 The larger the antenna, the shorter the duration and intensity of the outage.
 Similarly, the smaller the dish, the great the duration and intensity.